rbreesems/flamingo/README.md

 ## RS485 Connection

-RS485 is a two-wire differential signaling protocol that can support multiple drivers, with driver contention (collision) causing no damage to the drivers.
+RS485 is a two-wire differential bidirectional signaling protocol that can support multiple drivers, with driver contention (collision) causing no damage to the drivers.
 For the RAK5802 RS485 module, if we call the two wires A and B, then A must be connected to A and B must be connected to B.  This is because of how the RAK5802 is designed; it does not support cross-connected wires.
 Traditional comm wire using field phones is connection agnostic, but that is not the case with this system - reversing the connection A > B and B > A will cause a comm failure.
 Because of this, we have marked the